Paul J. Schwartz

 In May 2017, Seattle-inspired grunge rock superstar Chris Cornell tragically and seemingly unexpectedly hanged himself after a concert performance in Detroit.
 Cornell had been the front man for the internationally acclaimed bands Soundgarden, Temple of the Dog, and Audioslave.
 He achieved multi-platinum success, composing fifteen albums for his bands and as a solo artist, and was widely regarded as having one of the best rock voices of this generation.
 His song “Black Hole Sun” won a Grammy Award for Best Hard Rock Performance in 1995 and he was nominated many times for other Grammy and Golden Globe Awards.
 The rock and roll world grieves the loss of this legendary vocalist, lyricist, songwriter, and guitarist.

 Cornell had openly struggled with bouts of depression, and his lyrics suggest a particular sensitivity to the vicissitudes of depressed and suicidal states.
-Most accounts from his family, peers, and friends suggested that his depression had improved in the months leading up to his death, although some suggest he may have had insomnia and slight agitation.
+Most accounts from his family, peers, and friends suggested that he was happy in the months leading up to his death, although some suggest he may have had insomnia and slight agitation.
 While his suicide remains a terrible and disturbing mystery, perhaps Cornell has revealed a hypothesis about suicide in his words and music.

 Little one don’t be a fool,